Inverness: Cityscape

 Important buildings in the city include Inverness Castle and several churches.
 The castle was built in 1835 on the site of its medieval predecessor.
 Until 30 March 2020, it housed Inverness Sheriff Court; this has now been moved to the Inverness Justice Centre.

 Inverness Cathedral, dedicated to St Andrew, is a cathedral of the Scottish Episcopal Church and seat of the ordinary of the Diocese of Moray, Ross and Caithness.
 The cathedral has a curiously square-topped look to its spires, as funds ran out before they could be completed.

 The oldest church is the Old High Church, on St Michael's Mount by the riverside, a site perhaps used for worship since Celtic times.
-The church tower dates from mediaeval times, making it the oldest surviving building in Inverness.
+The church tower dates from medieval times, making it the oldest surviving building in Inverness.
 It is used by the Church of Scotland congregation of Old High St Stephen's, Inverness and it is the venue for the annual Kirking of the council, which is attended by local councillors.

 There is no Catholic cathedral in the area, as the Diocesan cathedral (St Mary) is at Aberdeen.
 The Catholic population is served by two parish churches: St Mary's, Inverness founded in 1837, is the older of the two and the first Catholic parish founded and built in Inverness after nearly three hundred years of religious persecution was ended by Catholic Emancipation in 1829.
 St Ninian's was built during the 1960s and 1970s.

 Porterfield prison, officially HMP Inverness, serves the courts of the Highlands, Western Isles, Orkney Isles and Moray, providing secure custody for all remand prisoners and short-term adult prisoners, both male and female, who are segregated.